martinpihrt/OSPy-plugins/plugins/air_temp_humi/README.md

   If checked enabled DS18B20, I2C bus is in plugin enabled.

 * Used DS18B20:
-  Value count for connected DS18B20 devices.
+  Value count for connected DS18B20 devices (1-6).

 * Status:
   Status window from the plugin.